lindseysim/templatize/more/advanced/README.md

     - tomato
 ```

-But note the below template would result in an error, even if the section tags refer to the same binding.
+Ensure for in-context directives used as section tags that the closing tag appears *exactly* as shown in the opening tag.
+The below template would result in an error, even if the section tags refer to the same binding.

 ```
 {{#burger}}